c-f-h/c-f-h.github.io/hugosite/content/post/the-triangle-problem/index.md

 ## The approach

-First up we determine [an algorithmic way]({{<relref computing-intersections>}}), using some computational geometry, to check for self-intersections.
+First up we [develop an algorithm]({{<relref computing-intersections>}}), using some computational geometry, to check for self-intersections.
 Once that is done, we can generate as much input data as we like for an ML approach and see if we can come up with a good model.

-Although both inputs (a couple of floats) and output (just a binary classifier) for this problem are simple, the problem isn't trivial: the function we are trying to learn is highly nonlinear and discontinuous.
+Although both inputs (a couple of floats) and output (just a binary classifier) for this problem are simple, the problem isn't trivial: the decision boundary we are trying to learn is highly nonlinear.
-So it should serve as an interesting test case for learning about ML techniques.
+So it should serve as an interesting test case for learning about ML techniques while still being quick to experiment on using commodity hardware.